There are a lot of things you can learn on the job when you work in customer service.

-This is valuable guidance for leaders of teams and for customer-facing professionals in general.
-By focusing on the “why” of your customer, you will be able to more effectively navigate conversations to build rapport and trust with them, which will allow you to build a mutually beneficial relationship and inspire their loyalty -- to you and your brand.
+This is valuable guidance for leaders of teams and customer-facing professionals in general.
+By focusing on the “why” of your customer, you will be able to more effectively navigate conversations to build rapport and trust with them, allowing you to build a mutually beneficial relationship and inspire their loyalty — to you and your brand.

-You're probably already familiar with the concept of emotional intelligence -- the ability to understand and manage the needs and feelings of others, as well as yourself, and to respond appropriately.
+You're probably already familiar with the concept of emotional intelligence — the ability to understand and manage the needs and feelings of others and yourself and respond appropriately.

-Dale Carnegie's famous book still stands the test of time, and it's worth a read for anyone brushing up on their leadership and people skills -- at work, or in your personal life.
+Dale Carnegie's famous book continues to stand the test of time, and I’d recommend it to anyone brushing up on their leadership and people skills at work or in your personal life.

-You can read a detailed summary of the book here, but below are some of the principles most applicable to someone building a customer-focused career:
+Below are some of the principles most applicable to anyone building a customer-focused career:

 - Give honest and sincere appreciation.

 - If you are wrong, admit it quickly and emphatically.

 - Try honestly to see things from the other person's point of view.